 Entry and exit

-Macau is a Special Administrative Region (SAR) of the People's Republic of China with separate visa and entry administration to that of mainland China and Hong Kong.
+If you’re visiting Macau for tourism for less than 30 days, you generally won’t need to get a visa.
+In other circumstances, you'll need a visa.
+Macau is a Special Administrative Region (SAR) of the People's Republic of China.
+It has separate visa and entry administration to that of Hong Kong and mainland China.

 Embassy or Consulate of the People's Republic of China or visit the

-Macau tourism website for the most up-to-date information, well in advance of travel.
+Macau tourism websites for up-to-date information, well in advance of travel.

 Safety and security